The University of Queensland

 - It is relatively easy to implement the survey but can be harder to manage the data once the survey closes.
 The higher than expected response rate caused capacity issues for the project team who recommend considering the data analysis process and how this fits into work schedules early on in the implementation process.
 If you have data analysis expertise within the university, their help is likely to be invaluable.

-Data from the student experience insights survey is also integral to the work of a task force that has been established to target digital capabilities development.
-Using the survey results as part of their evidence base, the task force launched Digital Essentials, a series of online modules for students to quickly build digital skills so that they can succeed in study and work
+For example, the data has informed the work of a newly formed digital literacy task force which has developed Digital Essentials, a series of online modules for students to quickly build digital skills so that they can succeed in study and work.

 The university is considering using the Jisc discovery tool to encourage students and staff to self-reflect on and develop their digital capabilities.